drew-sarette/CodeLouNotes/CodeLou-FEWD2/callbacks.md

 - accessing variables in a closure

 ## Loading a resource
-It may take some time to load a sldkfjalskdfj;aslkfjlkjresource such as a script.
+It may take some time to load a resource such as a script.
 If you need something from the script you are loading to be available for the next task, use a callback function that is called on the onload event:
 ```
 function loadScript(src, callback){
     let script = document.createElement("script");